-- Beat the egg well, add it to the milk together with the vanilla extract, and pour it over the flour.
+- Beat the egg well, add it to the milk together with the vanilla extract

 - Add half the amount of chocolate chips, and stir well to get a smooth batter.

-- Heat up a pan, add a drizzle of oil or butter, add half a laddleful of batter, and top with more chocolate chips.
+- Heat up a pan, add a drizzle of oil or butter, add half a ladleful of batter, and top with more chocolate chips.

 - When the batter starts to form tiny bubbles, flip it over, and leave to cook for a further 30 seconds to one minute.

 Tips and Tricks

 With either pancakes or crepes, the heat has to be a low to medium, as they cook quickly, and you don't want to burn them.

 No need to use a lot of butter or oil, just a small drop would do, especially if you pan is a non-stick one.